 “Tears burst through,” Jake says, “They can shatter spells and set you free.”
 And then he looks sad again, and my heart just breaks.
 George doesn’t see Jake’s lips move, saying, “I wish that I could cry.”)

 Landfall.
 Usual bruises.
 My skin looks tie-dyed in plum and charcoal-blue by now, and blood stains the knees of my leggings these days, underneath the skirt.
 But I always make it back to my feet to do my duty and report.
 I have informed Cyran about Sanzio’s presence nearby.
-He has not said a word all evening since, brooding on the coals of our campfire.
+E has not said a word all evening since, brooding on the coals of our campfire.

 I stumble on my way to the bed that they make for me, and Tanjin catches me before I hit the ground one more time.
 “I fly so much I’m forgetting how to walk,” I joke.
-He makes a stab at smiling back, but I cannot make him laugh.
+He makes a stab at smiling back, but I can't make him laugh.
 No one ever wakes me for a shift at guard duty anymore.

 Wednesday, December 30, 2708

 Lufti will not help Kiril strap me in anymore.
 I caught him this morning, in fact, beating my fake wings with a stick, crying, “Bad horse!
 Bad horse!”

 He watches now, in horror, in this tarped-off space for the wounded, after my day’s flight, as Makhliya salves the sores upon my shoulders, taping on thick pads that I know will wear through before tomorrow ends.
 Kiril tries to make me eat, but I feel too tired to move my jaws.